-Grandma's homemade pudding recipes will enable you to make old fashioned pudding desserts that taste every bit as good as the ones she made.
+Grandma's old fashioned pudding recipes will enable you to make homemade pudding desserts that taste every bit as good as hers.
 Delicious puddings that your friends and family will rave about — lip-smacking desserts you'll be proud to serve anytime.

 Choose one of these old fashioned recipes and treat yourself to the taste of an authentic homemade pudding.
 These were Grandma's favorites, her best recipes.